maxpohlmann/Alonzo/README.md

 Then simply type `rlwrap ./alonzo` and you're good to go.
 You can also specify a file containing the metavariable declarations (defaults to `metavars.txt`), i.e. `rlwrap ./alonzo metavars_arith.txt`. `Ctrl`+`D` will always save to `metavars.txt`, though!

 Code quality disclaimer: My code is currently undocumented and, while not a complete mess, not really nice to look at.
-I might change that at some point, but for now, open it at your own risk.
+I might refactor and document it at some point, but for now, look at it at your own risk.

 If you want to make changes anyway, you can compile the program by running `mix escript.build`.